Black lines all the time get kind of boring, don’t you think? Well, Photoshop makes it simple to change things up.

 Simply click and drag to draw a line.
 In the Properties panel, click on the box marked Stroke.
 In the panel that opens you can choose a color from one of the recently used colors.
 Alternatively, click the color swatch to open the color picker and choose whatever color you desire.

-If you want to come back later and change the color of the line, simply select the layer of the line you want to change.
+If you want to come back later and change the color of the line in Photoshop, simply select the layer of the line you want to change.
 You can access the same spot in the Properties panel to change the color.

 If you lose the Properties panel, you can find it again through the menu bar.
 Choose Window and click on Properties to activate the panel.
 A checkmark to the left means the panel is active.